Innago Logo

 Property Tax Rate

-In the first quarter of 2024, 1 in every 929 homes in DC experienced a foreclosure filing, according to recent data from ATTOM.
-This is one of the highest rates in the country, and it is ranked third when compared to the other U.S. states.
-High foreclosure rates indicate a market with low affordability where homeowners aren’t able to make mortgage payments on time.
+In the third quarter of 2025, 1 in every 330 homes in DC experienced a foreclosure filing, according to recent data from ATTOM.
+This is one of the highest rates in the country, and it is ranked fifth when compared to the other U.S. states.
+High foreclosure rates indicate a market with low affordability where homeowners aren't able to make mortgage payments on time.

 Economic Factors Impacting the Washington, DC Housing Market